 Inventory Hoarding

-Inventory hoarding refers to the practice of accumulating excessive stock or resources, often beyond what is necessary for immediate operational needs.
-This phenomenon can occur due to various reasons, including market speculation, fear of shortages, or as a reaction to economic uncertainty.
+Inventory hoarding refers to accumulating excessive stock or resources, often beyond what is necessary for immediate operational needs.
+This phenomenon can occur for various reasons, including market speculation, fear of shortages, or reaction to economic uncertainty.
 It manifests in several ways, such as businesses overstocking products in anticipation of demand surges or individuals stockpiling goods during crises.

 Definition and Characteristics